-- (1) Application.
-The standards in this rule apply to determine whether the voter has clearly indicated a definite choice for purposes of counting a vote cast on a ballot in a manual recount as provided specifically by Section 102.166, F.S. - (2) Direct recording electronic voting system......
-This is where the voter marks the ballot electronically, which we no longer use. - (3) Optical scan voting system.......
-This is where the voter marks the ballot, which is our current method of voting.
+1S-2.027 Standards for Determining Voter's Choice on a Ballot - The standards in this rule apply to determine whether the voter has clearly indicated a definite choice for purposes of counting a vote cast on a ballot in a manual recount as provided specifically by Section 102.166, F.S.

+In the direct recording electronic voting system is where the voter marks the ballot electronically, which we no longer use.

+Optical scan voting system is where the voter marks the ballot, which is our current method of voting.